Preparing for an Overnight Babysitter

 If you have certain areas or items of the home you wish for your child not to be around this is important to disclose to the sitter.
 Children may use “Mum/Dad let me” line, especially older kids.

-Game consoles, certain foods or drinks that the children aren’t usually allowed to have is great to have noted or mentioned to the sitter before you leave.
+Game consoles, certain foods or drinks that the children aren’t allowed to have is great to have noted.
+Make sure its mentioned to the sitter before you leave.

 10. Medical History

-It is important to disclose if your child has recently been ill or may be coming down with a temperature or illness.
-Leave the medicine in a safe space where the sitter can access this easily, this may be teething gel for young baby’s or Panadol when older children have a fever.
+It is important to disclose if your child has been ill or may be coming down with a temperature or illness.
+Leave the medicine in a safe space where the sitter can access this easily.
+This may be teething gel for young baby’s or Panadol when older children have a fever.

 A note of clear instructions is recommended that outline the times and amounts the medication was last administered.
 A key contact number is also important for continued updates on your child’s condition.
-All staff are equipped with first aid certificates and years of experience however to put your mind at ease we encourage ongoing communication whilst you are away.
+All staff are equipped with first aid certificates and years of experience.
+Nevertheless, to put your mind at ease we encourage ongoing communication whilst you are away.